Massena, New York: History

 The Massena Canal project was revived at the end of the century and completed in 1898, finally connecting the Grasse River and St. Lawrence River.
 A powerhouse built in 1900 provided hydroelectric power to the town.
 The new canal attracted the Pittsburgh Reduction Company (later Alcoa).
 This influx of industry workers transformed former health retreat hotels into housing for the burgeoning workforce.
 The Massena Power Canal was closed in 1958.

 In 1928 the town was the scene of the antisemitic Massena blood libel.
 The town's Jews were falsely accused of kidnapping and ritual murder of a girl.

 In the 1950s, the New York Power Authority was established, leading to the creation of the St. Lawrence-Franklin D. Roosevelt Power Project.
 Spanning the St. Lawrence River, the hydropower plant was capable of generating over 900,000 kilowatts of electricity.
 Simultaneously, the 1950s witnessed the development of the St. Lawrence Seaway, a monumental American-Canadian navigational project.
 This system of locks and gates facilitated the movement of boats through the river, connecting the Great Lakes to the Atlantic Ocean.
 With the completion of the Seaway and Power Project, Massena experienced a significant expansion at the Alcoa plant, solidifying its status as the oldest continuously operating aluminum production facility in the Western Hemisphere.

 The 1980s saw the establishment of the St. Lawrence Centre Mall and St. Lawrence strip mall complex, fostering a regional retail hub, attracting Canadian shoppers.

 The town suffered natural disasters in the 1944 Cornwall-Massena earthquake and in the January 1998 North American ice storm.

-Geography and climate
+Geography

 Massena is located just south of the St. Lawrence River, and the Grasse and Racquette rivers pass through town.